 Nearby is another monument called Fionnabar's Castle, a seeming cashel which is said to be another cairn which was re-modelled by a local landlord.
 This is said to be the home of Fionnabar, the King of the Fairies of Connaught.

 Sir William Wilde, father of Oscar describes Knockma thus:

-Knockma is about 8 km west of Tuam, just past the village of Belclare.
-Above is the ruined tower house called Castlehacket.
+Knockma is about 8 kilometers west of Tuam, just past the village of Belclare.
+Parking is by the ruined tower house called Castlehacket.
 There is now a public nature trail up the hill, with paths.
 A cottage, recently renovated, at the foot of the hill, is the birth place of traditional musicians Delores and Sean Keane.
 Parking at the cottage, it is a good 30 minute climb to the top of the hill.